noidexe/Enjin-Coin-Documentation/docs/wallet_daemon_guide.md

 On your wallet daemon installation:
   1. Backup your previous wallet, if any. `npm start backup <BACKUP_NAME>`
-  2. Delete `storage.json` in `%\AppData\Local\enjin-wallet-daemon`
+  2. Delete or rename `storage.json` in `%\AppData\Local\enjin-wallet-daemon`
   3. `npm start account import 0x<private key>`
   4. Did you prepend `0x` to your private key?
 You need that.
-  5. Go to Unity and login.
+  5. Login via GraphQL or Unity.
-  6. Go to the wallet tab.
-Hit unlink.
+  6. Unlink the wallet.
   7. Note the new link code.
   8. `npm start link <LINK CODE>`
   9. `npm start`